TheExploration/team3/README.md

 ## Github Desktop

-...someone add
+...

 ## Command Line/Command Prompt/Cmd

 Everyone should have team3 git repository cloned already.
+Open terminal and run `git clone https://github.com/TheExploration/team3.git`

 1. Open the project folder 'team3' right click the blank area in the folder and press 'Open in Terminal'